JYL123/AI_In_Finance/README.md

 # AI_In_Finance

 ## Objective
-* Build a stock price prediction web applilcation in python using Keras, Tensorflow and React-Redux.
+* Build a stock price prediction web applilcation in python using Keras, Tensorflow, and [MERN](https://www.mongodb.com/blog/post/the-modern-application-stack-part-1-introducing-the-mean-stack) stack with Redux .

 ## Structure
 * Frontend

   Frontend simple webpage is build with [React](https://reactjs.org/tutorial/tutorial.html#what-is-react)-[Redux](https://github.com/reduxjs/redux).
 The learning summary can be found [here](https://github.com/JYL123/AI_In_Finance/tree/master/toyapp).

+* Backend

+  Backend is [Express](https://stackoverflow.com/a/12616205/9243701) web application framework with `node.js`. `Express` is used to route data from database to be displayed to react webpage.

+* Database

+  In this project, the database is [MongoDB](https://en.wikipedia.org/wiki/MongoDB), which is an open source, and leading [NoSQL DB](https://www.mongodb.com/nosql-inline).

 * Machine learning

   Machine learning part is to supply the stock price number needed in the frontend.
-The algorithm will be referenced from [this website](https://github.com/llSourcell/AI_in_Finance).
+The algorithm will be referenced from [this website](https://lilianweng.github.io/lil-log/2017/07/08/predict-stock-prices-using-RNN-part-1.html).

 ## Get started
 1. `cd frontend`